 (b) without specifying the any terms or period of repayment.

-Note 72 - The figures of the previous years have been regrouped / rearranged wherever necessary.
-The impact of restatements/ regroupings in the previous year figures are not material to Financial Statements.
+Note 70 - The figures for the previous year have been regrouped / rearranged wherever necessary to confirm to the current year's classification.
+Further previous year figures are restated pursuant to merger of fellow subsidiary company (refer note 61).